risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-set-functions.md

 2008-03-04 12:00:00
 ```

-From version 2.0, RisingWave supports continuously generating timestamp with a given interval into a materialized view.
-To achieve this, you can use `now()` as the `stop` of `generate_series`(), for example:

 Starting with version 2.0, RisingWave allows you to continuously generate timestamps at specified intervals in a materialized view.
 To do this, use `now()` as the `stop` parameter in the `generate_series`() function.
 For example:

 ```sql